Year Ended 31 October 2022

 Some of our resources were donations in kind from supporters, such as office equipment, leaflets, adverts and venue usage.

 Key UK human rights issues we worked on include: anti-Muslim prejudice and Islamist extremism, free speech, asylum support, sex and relationship education in schools and homophobic hate crime.

-The focus of our international LGBT and other human rights work included: the Commonwealth, Syria, Balochistan, Palestine-Israel, Uganda, Turkey, West Papua, Iran, Nigeria, Pakistan, India, Egypt and Russia.
+The focus of our international LGBT and other human rights work included: the Commonwealth, Syria, Balochistan, Palestine-Israel, Uganda, Turkey, West Papua, Iran, Nigeria, Qatar, Pakistan, India, Egypt and Russia.
 This often involved giving a voice to victims of human rights abuses and to defenders of human rights in these countries.

 Sincere thanks to all our donors for making our human rights work possible.